Takuho Kato

-Takuho Kato (加藤拓歩, Katō Takuho) is a Japanese retired professional wrestler best known for his tenure with Japanese promotion Big Japan Pro Wrestling where he is a former Yokohama Shopping Street 6-Man Tag Team Champion.
+Takuho Kato (加藤拓歩, Katō Takuho) is a former Japanese professional wrestler.
+He is best known for his five-year tenure with the Japanese promotion Big Japan Pro Wrestling, where he is a former Yokohama Shopping Street 6-Man Tag Team Champion.

 Professional wrestling career

 Big Japan Pro Wrestling (2018–2023)

-Kato made his professional wrestling debut in Big Japan Pro Wrestling at BJW New Year 2018 on January 2, where he teamed up with Takuya Nomura in a losing effort against Masaki Morihio and Yuya Aoki in tag team competition.
+Kato made his professional wrestling debut in Big Japan Pro Wrestling at BJW New Year 2018 on January 2, where he teamed up with Takuya Nomura in a losing effort against Masaki Morihio and Yuya Aoki in a tag-team match.

-During his five-year tenure with the promotion, Kato chased for various championships owned by it.
-He won only one title in his career, the Yokohama Shopping Street 6-Man Tag Team Championship on October 3, 2019, at a house show alongside Daisuke Sekimoto and Akira Hyodo by defeating Abdullah Kobayashi, Kankuro Hoshino, and Yuko Miyamoto for the vacant titles.
+In his five-year tenure with the promotion, Kato won one title, the Yokohama Shopping Street 6-Man Tag Team Championship.
+During a house show on October 3, 2019, Kato joined Daisuke Sekimoto and Akira Hyodo to defeat Abdullah Kobayashi, Kankuro Hoshino, and Yuko Miyamoto in a three-way match for the vacant title.
 Their reign lasted for 450 days with a total of five successful defenses.
-At a house show from September 8, 2019, Kato teamed up with Yuji Okabayashi to unsuccessfully challenge Daisuke Sekimoto and The Bodyguard for the BJW Tag Team Championship.
-At BJW Weekday Premium on October 1, 2021, Kato teamed up with Hiroyuki Suzuki to unsuccessfully challenge Astronauts (Fuminori Abe and Takuya Nomura) for the Iron Fist Tag Team Championship, titles promoted by Pro-Wrestling Basara.
+At a house show on September 8, 2019, Kato teamed up with Yuji Okabayashi to unsuccessfully challenge Daisuke Sekimoto and The Bodyguard for the BJW Tag Team Championship.
+At BJW Weekday Premium on October 1, 2021, Kato joined Hiroyuki Suzuki to unsuccessfully challenge the Astronauts (Fuminori Abe and Takuya Nomura) for the Iron Fist Tag Team Championship, a title owned by Pro-Wrestling Basara.

-Kato competed in several signature events of the promotion.
-As for the Ikkitousen Strong Climb, he made his only appearance at the 2022 edition in which he competed in the A Block against Yasufumi Nakanoue, Hideyoshi Kamitani, Yuji Okabayashi, Takuya Nomura and Kota Sekifuda, scoring a total of two points.
-In the Saikyo Tag League, Kato made his first appearance at the 2019 edition of the tournament in which he teamed up with Akira Hyodo in the A Block where they failed to score any points after competing against the teams of Shigehiro Irie and Yuji Okabayashi, Okami (Daichi Hashimoto and Hideyoshi Kamitani), Kazumi Kikuta and Ryuichi Kawakami, Daisuke Sekimoto and The Bodyguard, Ryota Hama and Yasufumi Nakanoue, StrongHearts (El Lindaman and T-Hawk), and Astronauts (Fuminori Abe and Takuya Nomura).
-He marked his last appearance at the 2022 edition in which he teamed up with Hiroyuki Suzuki and scored a total of ten points in the A Block which was enough to qualify them into the semifinals.
-In the Block A, they fought against the teams of Astronauts (Fuminori Abe and Takuya Nomura), Yasufumi Nakanoue and Andy Wu, Yankee Two Kenju (Isami Kodaka and Yuko Miyamoto), Kohei Sato and Kazumi Kikuta, Kota Sekifuda and Tomato Kaji, Masaya Takahashi and Masked GO!GOGO, Ryuji Ito and Jaki Numazawa, and Daisuke Sekimoto and Kazumasa Yoshida.
-In the semifinals, Kato and Suzuki fell short to Abdullah Kobayashi and Daiju Wakamatsu.
+Kato competed in several of Big Japan Pro Wrestling's signature events.
+He appeared in the 2002 Ikkitousen Strong Climb hardcore tournament, where he competed in the A Block against Yasufumi Nakanoue, Hideyoshi Kamitani, Yuji Okabayashi, Takuya Nomura and Kota Sekifuda, scoring a total of two points.
+Kato also appeared in the 2019 edition of the Saikyo Tag League, where he teamed up with Akira Hyodo.
+Kato and Hyodo failed to score any points in the A Block after losing to the teams of Shigehiro Irie and Yuji Okabayashi, Okami (Daichi Hashimoto and Hideyoshi Kamitani), Kazumi Kikuta and Ryuichi Kawakami, Daisuke Sekimoto and The Bodyguard, Ryota Hama and Yasufumi Nakanoue, StrongHearts (El Lindaman and T-Hawk), and Astronauts (Fuminori Abe and Takuya Nomura).
+Kato's final appearance in the Saikyo Tag League came in 2022, when he teamed up with Hiroyuki Suzuki.
+In the A-Block, Kato and Suzuki competed against the Astronauts (Fuminori Abe and Takuya Nomura), Yasufumi Nakanoue and Andy Wu, Yankee Two Kenju (Isami Kodaka and Yuko Miyamoto), Kohei Sato and Kazumi Kikuta, Kota Sekifuda and Tomato Kaji, Masaya Takahashi and Hideyoshi Kamitani, Ryuji Ito and Jaki Numazawa, and Daisuke Sekimoto and Kazumasa Yoshida.
+The pair scored a total of ten points in the A-Block to qualify for the tournament semifinals.
+In the semifinals, Kato and Suzuki were knocked out of the tournament by Abdullah Kobayashi and Daiju Wakamatsu.